codiumsa/aper/README.md

 ### `Setup your environment`

 cd into the project root.
-Create `env.development.local` file initializing REACT_APP_GOOGLE_CID to your Google Client ID
+Create `.env.development.local` file initializing REACT_APP_GOOGLE_CID to your Google Client ID

 ### `Install and start dev mode`